Industry of the Ordinary

 They also performed at the opening of the Modern Wing of the Art Institute of Chicago in 2009, as well as making work for a wide variety of private, semi-private and public settings, nationally and internationally, both temporary and permanent.

-IOTO’s approach to producing a work for Not Just A Pretty Face would be largely dependent upon multiple conversations with the prospective patrons.
+IOTO’s approach to producing a work for Not Just A Pretty Face would be largely dependent upon multiple conversations with the prospective patrons, as it was when we completed a commission through this program in 2020.
 The work would be driven by the relationship and ideas that this dynamic produces, and might be produced in multiple media, as IOTO’s working process is driven by ideas, not specific media.